Watercress Ultimate Guide

 Carotenoids in watercress are also good to support heart health.
 It helps to lower blood pressure and cholesterol level.
 It is beneficial in lowering the risk of strokes and heart attacks and supports heart health.

-Antioxidant compound alpha-lipoic acid in watercress is good in controlling glucose levels and prevents diabetics from oxidative stress-induced changes.
+The antioxidant compound alpha-lipoic acid in watercress is good in controlling glucose levels and prevents diabetics from oxidative stress-induced changes.

 It is good to decrease nerve damage in diabetics and treat diabetic neuropathy as approved by the Food and Drug Administration (FDA).